iboing/iboing.github.io/index.md

 <!-- <i class="fas fa-exclamation-triangle fa-fw mr-2" style="display:inline;color:red"></i>  -->

+- **[2025/02]** One paper accepted by Science Advances.
+Invited to serve as Area Chair of NeurIPS 2025.
 - **[2025/01]** One paper accepted by ICLR 2025 as Oral.
 I was ranked among the Stanford World's Top 2% Scientists 2024 list.
 - **[2024/12]** One paper accepted by IEEE TPAMI.
 CorDA has been integrated into [huggingface/peft](https://github.com/huggingface/peft), see example of how to use in [examples/corda_finetuning](https://github.com/huggingface/peft/tree/main/examples/corda_finetuning).
 - **[2024/09]** One paper accepted by IEEE TPAMI.
 One (first-author) paper accepted by NeurIPS 2024.